Lihui-Chen/ArbRPN/README.md

 To do.

-If you find these codes is helpful, please kindly cite
+If you find these codes are helpful, please kindly cite

 ```latex
 @ARTICLE{9627886,